Thomasa696/osticket-prereqs/README.md

 - Item 2  ![image](https://github.com/Thomasa696/osticket-prereqs/assets/164200083/f3be52ca-373a-4c0e-884f-aac42f7ff7ec)

 Picture of installation procedure for MYSQL5.5.62 which is one of the main steps to the installation of Osticket then there is Heidi SQL to download and create a password, database which will be a new session.

 - Item 3  ![image](https://github.com/Thomasa696/osticket-prereqs/assets/164200083/ec868adc-e29a-4ab7-87bd-3ad3b481fe14)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Installation instructions to fininsh off the Osticket install
 </p>
 <br />